vab2048/testcontainers-java-postgres-demo/README.md

-# testcontainers-java-postgres-demo
+# Integration Test Workflow Demo

-Example of using testcontainers to test a PostgreSQL DB
+Simple example of using testcontainers to run an integration test with a postgres DB container.